Flavone apiosyltransferase

-Thus, the two substrates of this enzyme are UDP-apiose and 5,7,4'-trihydroxyflavone 7-O-beta-D-glucoside, whereas its 3 products are UDP, 5,7,4'-trihydroxyflavone (apigenin), and 7-O-[beta-D-apiosyl-(1->2)-beta-D-glucoside].
+The two substrates of this enzyme are the flavone, apigetrin, and UDP-apiose, which transfers its apiose sugar unit to one of the hydroxy groups in the glycosyl ring of the starting material to give apiin, with uridine diphosphate (UDP) as a byproduct.

 This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
 The systematic name of this enzyme class is UDP-apiose:5,4'-dihydroxyflavone 7-O-beta-D-glucoside 2-O-beta-D-apiofuranosyltransferase.
 Other names in common use include uridine diphosphoapiose-flavone apiosyltransferase, and UDP-apiose:7-O-(beta-D-glucosyl)-flavone apiosyltransferase.
-This enzyme participates in flavonoid biosynthesis.